28th Virginia battle flag: Subsequent possession

-In October 1864, the United States War Department ruled that all captured Confederate flags "belong to the United States" and were required to be deposited with the Department for an inventory.
-The number 58 was stenciled on the 28th Virginia battle flag in this inventory, indicating that Sherman deposited it with the Department at some point prior to the official inventory in 1867.
+In October 1864, the United States War Department ruled that all captured Confederate flags "belong to the United States" and were required to be deposited with the department for an inventory.
+The number 58 was stenciled on the 28th Virginia battle flag in this inventory, indicating that Sherman deposited it with the department at some point prior to the official inventory in 1867.

 Possession disputes

 19th century

 In 1887, a group of American Civil War veterans from Pennsylvania planning a reunion at Gettysburg proposed the return of Confederate battle flags from three units, including the 28th Virginia battle flag, in hopes of enticing Confederate veterans to attend.
 Grover Cleveland, then president of the United States, issued an executive order in support of the plan.
 However, many Union veterans opposed the idea, as did some Southerners.
-Opposers included then-Governor of Virginia Fitzhugh Lee (a Confederate veteran and the nephew of Robert E. Lee) as well as Jefferson Davis who stated that the flags belonged to the capturing states and that returning them would break "all known military precedents."
+Opposers included then-Governor of Virginia Fitzhugh Lee (a Confederate veteran and the nephew of Robert E. Lee) as well as Jefferson Davis who stated that the flags belonged to the capturing states and that returning them would break "all known military precedents".
 Cleveland eventually rescinded his executive order; the event was successfully held without the return of flags, drawing 500 Pennsylvanian and 200 Confederate veterans.

-In an 1888 inventory by the War Department, the flag was "supposed to have been loaned and never returned."
-Alexander Ramsey may have retrieved it from the Department while serving as its secretary between 1879 to 1881, and subsequently taken it to Minnesota where he became the first president of the Minnesota Historical Society.
-Another hypothesis suggests that Sherman kept the flag, though this does not explain how it was inventoried at the War Department in 1867.
-The latter hypothesis is supported by an image of Sherman posing with the flag in Saint Paul in early 1864.
-After being returned to Minnesota, the flag was periodically exhibited at the Minnesota State Capitol for several years, likely lent by Sherman.
+In an 1888 inventory by the War Department, the flag was "supposed to have been loaned and never returned".
+One hypothesis suggests that Sherman kept the flag, though this does not explain how it was inventoried at the War Department in 1867.
+Alexander Ramsey may have retrieved it from the department while serving as its secretary between 1879 and 1881, and subsequently taken it to Minnesota where he became the first president of the Minnesota Historical Society.
+After being returned to Minnesota, the flag was periodically exhibited at the Minnesota State Capitol for several years.
 It was displayed prominently at Sherman's 1896 funeral, but because it was not mentioned in his will, it eventually became a part of the permanent collection at the Minnesota Historical Society.